Unlikely Pollinators: Experts Observed Animal-Mediated Fertilization of Seaweed for the First Time

 Crustaceans pollinating red algae

-HELGOLAND, GERMANY - AUGUST 03: A live adult female European lobster (Homarus gammarus) lies on the floor for a photo at the Helgoland Biological Institute (Biologische Anstalt Helgoland), part of the Alfred Wegener Institute for Polar and Marine Research, on August 3, 2013, on Helgoland Island, Germany.
-Scientists released 415 one-year-old lobsters into the North Sea later in the day to repopulate the lobster population around Helgoland (also called Heligoland).
-In the 19th century, local fishers caught up to 80,000 lobsters a year in the surrounding waters, combined with the heavy allied bombing of the island during and after World War II and other environmental factors decimated the lobster population.
+HELGOLAND, GERMANY - AUGUST 03: A live adult female European lobster (Homarus gammarus) lies on the floor for a photo at the Helgoland Biological Institute (Biologische Anstalt Helgoland), part of the Alfred Wegener Institute for Polar and Marine Research, on August 3, 2013 on Helgoland Island, Germany.
+Scientists released a total of 415 one-year old lobsters into the North Sea later in the day as part of an effort to repopulate the lobster population around Helgoland (also called Heligoland).
+In the 19th century local fishermen caught up to 80,000 lobsters a year in the surrounding waters, combined with the heavy allied bombing of the island during and after World War II, as well as other environmental factors, decimated the lobster population.
+Sean Gallup/Getty Image

 In the study published in the journal Science, titled "Pollinators of the sea: A discovery of animal-mediated fertilization in seaweed," researchers note that both crustaceans and red algae belong to an ancient group, far older than land plants, which raises the possibility that the first pollination occurred in the ocean, hundreds of millions of years before what we believe.